Spring has sprung! And that means summer is right around the corner.

 That’s why you need a system.

 Set yourself a routine.
 Go to bed at the same time each night, and wake at a consistent hour.
 Start with a warm bath, a nice hot drink (being careful to avoid caffeine), and a good book.
 Turn off your screens at least an hour before bedtime, and make sure you keep them out of the bedroom.
 Yes, your bedroom should be a sanctuary – dark, cool, and quiet.
-If you need ear plus, get them!
+If you need ear plugs, get them!
 It’s worth it.

 And try not to worry if you can’t get to sleep straight away.
 It happens to everyone.
 Give yourself 20 minutes.
 If you haven’t fallen asleep, get out of bed, head to another room and do something calming like reading a book.
 Take a few deep breaths until you feel sleepy again.
 If you find yourself distracted, grab a notepad and keep it by the bed.
 You can jot down your ideas and deal with them in the morning.